Cuba, Missouri: Arts and culture

 The Wagon Wheel Motel is a historic landmark and has been a presence on Route 66 since the 1930s.
 The guest cottages and old Wagon Wheel Cafe building underwent renovations beginning in 2009.

 Cuba is home to the Crawford County History Museum.
 The Veterans Memorial, with almost 1000 names of veterans, sits in front of the museum on Smith Street.

 Four miles west of Cuba on Route 66 is the World's Largest Rocking Chair (former).
 The chair is 42' high and draws many Route 66 travelers to take photos.
-It is located next to the reopened Fanning 66 Outpost (under new management).

 Education

+It is in the Crawford County R-II School District.
 The Crawford County R-II school district in 2000 had 1,426 students.
 The high school had 451 students, the middle school had 454, and the elementary school had 521.
 Renovation of the elementary and middle school facilities and the construction of a new high school, all of which cost more than $4 million, was recently completed.
 The school district has received full accreditation of the North Central Association of Secondary Schools and Colleges.

 The Holy Cross Catholic School teaches grades PK through 8.
 In 2000 it had 54 students.

 Cuba has a public library, a branch of the Crawford County Library District.